Metabolic evidence movement (T1D) — regulatory recognition lag

 Decision Implications

 The gap between published evidence and formal recognition is documentable in retrospect.
-A team monitoring this area can see whether evidence movement preceded the last guideline or policy revision.
-The question is not whether the evidence moved, but whether the movement is strong enough to act on before the next scheduled review.
+A team reviewing this area can see whether evidence movement preceded the last guideline or policy revision, then decide whether the claim warrants another look.